pknobloch/MauiBlazorHybridWeb/README.md

 This is a clone of the [DotNet 8.0 starter sample](https://github.com/dotnet/blazor-samples/tree/main/8.0/MauiBlazorWeb).
 The namespaces and references were renamed to be easier to find and replace with a string search.

+# How to target mobile and desktop

-I use an M1 Mac, so it's ARM64 instead of an x64.
+I use an M1 Mac, so it's ARM64 instead of x64.
 There's a good chance that BlazorCrossPlatform.Maui.csproj has been altered to use Mac Catalyst and dropped targeting Android and iOS.

-It's just commented out.
+- Find `<PropertyGroup>` and uncomment
+`<!--<TargetFrameworks>net8.0-android;net8.0-ios;net8.0-maccatalyst</TargetFrameworks>-->`
+- Comment out
+  - `<TargetFramework>net8.0-maccatalyst</TargetFramework>`
+  - `<RuntimeIdentifiers>maccatalyst-x64;maccatalyst-arm64</RuntimeIdentifiers>`

+If you've got a Windows machine, I don't know if you need target something else.
+Let me know!

 # Roadmap